GeMPO: Generalized Measure Matching for Online Diffusion Reinforcement Learning: Introduction

 \section{Introduction}

 Diffusion models~\cite{ho2020denoising,song2019generative} and flow models~\cite{liu2022flow,lipman2022flow} have emerged as a dominant class of generative models for synthesizing high-fidelity data across various modalities, from photorealistic imagery to complex structural biology.
-Beyond traditional density estimation, there is an increasing demand to align these models with specific downstream objectives—such as human preferences~\cite{rafailov2023direct}, biological evaluations~\cite{avsec2021effective}, and real-world physical feedback~\cite {lei2025rl}.
-Consequently, Reinforcement Learning (RL) for diffusion models has become a critical research direction for the downstream alignment.
+Beyond traditional density estimation, there is an increasing demand to align these models with specific downstream objectives, such as human preferences~\cite{rafailov2023direct}, biological evaluations~\cite{avsec2021effective}, and real-world physical feedback~\cite{lei2025rl}.
+Consequently, Reinforcement Learning (RL) for diffusion models has become a critical research direction to achieve the downstream alignment.

-The existing RL algorithms for diffusion models generally fall into two categories.
-One prominent direction treats the denoising reverse process as a Markov Decision Process (MDP) and optimizes the model using Policy Gradient algorithms~\cite{black2023training,fan2023dpok,ren2024diffusion,liu2025flow,zhang2025reinflow}.
-These methods are often computationally intensive, requiring backpropagation through multiple sampling timesteps.
-Furthermore, they frequently mandate the use of Stochastic Differential Equation (SDE) samplers during training, which requires a very different training infrastructure.
-Moreover, the method relies on an underlying reverse Kullback-Leibler (KL) regularization with ``mode-seeking'' behavior, which encourages the model to stay close to its pre-trained initialization and limits the exploration.
+The existing RL algorithms for diffusion models generally fall into two categories~\cite{gao2026flowrl}.
+One prominent direction treats the denoising reverse process as a Markov Decision Process (MDP) and optimizes the model using policy gradient~\cite{black2023training,fan2023dpok,ren2024diffusion,liu2025flow,zhang2025reinflow} or reparameterization~\cite{wang2024diffusion,wang2025enhanced,dime}, which are computationally intensive.
+Furthermore, they usually mandate the use of Stochastic Differential Equation (SDE) samplers during training, which may not only require a very different training infrastructure from deployment, but also compromises the deployment performance since the sampler may differ.

-An alternative and more efficient approach directly reweights the current behavior policies~\cite{ma2025efficient,tang2025wd1}, also known as Advantage Weighted Regression ~\citep[AWR,][]{peng2019advantage}, which reweights the Evidence Lower Bound (ELBO) objective by advantage $A$ (e.g., softmax reweighting by $\operatorname{softmax}(A/\lambda)$).
-This framework, rooted in forward-KL regularization, is highly scalable and allows the RL algorithms to leverage the existing training infrastructure of diffusion models.
-However, this efficiency comes at a cost: the exponential weights usually assign high weights to a few good samples with high advantages but very small weights to all other samples, resulting in a greedy policy update~\cite{mei2020escaping} and ignoring negative samples~\cite{frans2025diffusion}.
+An alternative RL paradigm, also known as advantage weighted regression (AWR) \citep{peng2019advantage,nair2020awac}, reinforces the current policy by regressing toward behavior samples using weights that are exponential to their expected returns.
+Extending this concept to diffusion RL, \citet{ma2025efficient} introduced a suite of efficient algorithms that solve \textit{reweighted flow matching} problems, maintaining high compatibility with existing diffusion model training infrastructures.
+However, this paradigm tends to assign disproportionately high weights to a small subset of high-advantage samples while assigning negligible weights to the remainder, leading to over-greedy policy updates~\citep{mei2020escaping} and a failure to leverage information from negative samples~\cite{frans2025diffusion}.